What to do if you are in an Accident During COVID-19 and Coronavirus

 There has already been an increase in the number of bicycle accidents due directly to the fact that there are more people riding bikes.

 Bringing a claim for a personal injury is not at the top of peoples’ minds right now; however, if you are injured during this uncertain time, it is essential to gather the necessary information needed to protect your rights as an injured victim.
+It is so important that you work with a full-service law firm.

 For example, if you are biking and are hit by a car, it is vital to exchange information with the at-fault party.
 Obtain any information available regarding witnesses to the accident.
 One of the best ways to do this would be by taking photos with your smartphone.